AutogrowSystems/sqlite3-ruby/faq/faq.md

 ```

-Alternatively, if you don't give a block to Database#transaction, the
+Alternatively, if you don't give a block to `Database#transaction`, the
-transaction remains open until you explicitly call Database#commit or
+transaction remains open until you explicitly call `Database#commit` or
-Database#rollback.
+`Database#rollback`.

 ```ruby